 When the Crown holds 100% of all petroleum and natural gas rights, and there is an existing disposition in place for one substance (petroleum-only, or natural gas-only), the disposition holder may apply to negotiate for the remaining Crown Rights.
 The original disposition must be surrendered before the new disposition is issued, which includes both the Petroleum and Natural Gas Rights.

 'Spaces' means the spaces occupied or formerly occupied by a Crown Mineral.
-All spaces are the property of the Crown.
-Typically, lease of space agreements are issued for disposal/injection of fluids (e.g. produced water, wastes, etc.) or storage of natural gas or other substances (e.g. liquefied petroleum gases, natural gas liquids, etc.) in undisposed Crown Lands.
+All spaces on Crown lands are the property of the Crown.
+Typically, lease of spaces agreements are issued for disposal/injection of fluids (e.g. produced water, wastes, etc.) or storage of natural gas or other substances (e.g. liquefied petroleum gases, natural gas liquids, etc.) in undisposed Crown Lands.

 Helium and Associated Gases Permits and Leases